sinnbeck/markdom/README.md

 ## Markdown configuration
 It is possible to tweak the parsing of markdown.
 Under the hood, Mardom uses `league/commonmark`, meaning all settings under the `commonmark` key, is just sent directly to CommonMark.
-See a list of available settings here: https://commonmark.thephpleague.com/1.5/configuration/#configuration
+See a list of available settings here: https://commonmark.thephpleague.com/2.3/configuration/#configuration

 ### Markdown extensions
 CommonMark comes with a lot of extensions.
-These can be added to the `commonmark.extensions` array which will make them automatically load.
+These can be added to the `commonmark_extensions` array which will make them automatically load.
-See a list of available extensions here: https://commonmark.thephpleague.com/1.5/extensions/overview/
+See a list of available extensions here: https://commonmark.thephpleague.com/2.3/extensions/overview/

 ## Code highlighting
 If you are using markdown for parsing code, you may enable the code highlighter, by setting `MARKDOM_CODE_HIGHLIGHT=true` in your .env file.
 This will automatically add highlight.js classes to the code found in code tags.